Hakata-jpn/portfolio-site2/projects/soaring-skies.md

 ### Overview

 KAM Soaring Skies is a multi-year project designing mechanical keyboard parts for sale across international vendors in a Kickstarter-esque group buy format.
 This site was coded with the same keyboard as seen above!
+[Gallery of customer examples](https://imgur.com/a/c52mnXK)

 ### What I learned